+Please provide a complete copy of student immunization records.
 OA requires all immunizations to be up to date with the only exceptions being for health or religious reasons.
-To apply for an immunization waiver please contact the Admissions Director.
+To apply for an immunization waiver, please contact the Admissions Director.
+COVID boosters and annual flu vaccines are strongly encouraged.
 Tetanus immunizations should be within ten years.
 Please inform your physician that students will be in the wilderness during a portion of the semester, and they may choose to update tetanus immunizations that are over five years old.
-Flu and COVID vaccines are strongly encouraged.
-Please provide a complete and up-to-date copy of student immunization records (tetanus must be within 10 years).